 What Is the ROI and How Do You Start?

-Setup cost for the vendor-neutral stack is roughly 40-80 hours of engineering time ($8K-$16K at $200/hour), with payback in 1-3 months.
-Chronosphere’s Forrester TEI study shows 165% ROI with 6-month payback for observability investments (Forrester, 2022).
-Microsoft Sentinel’s TEI study shows 201% ROI for security observability (Forrester, 2020).
-This stack delivers comparable ROI with full portability.
+Setup cost is roughly 40-80 hours of engineering time, with payback in 1-3 months.
+Forrester TEI studies on comparable observability investments show 165-201% ROI (Forrester, 2020-2022).
+This stack delivers comparable returns with full portability.

 | Without | With |